bioinfoguru/spiralplot/README.md

 - `scale`: Global scaling factor for the size of the spirals relative to data coordinates.
 - `spiral_scale`: Factor to control the size of individual dots within the spiral.
 - `spiral_colors`: List of two colors (e.g. `['green', 'orange']`) to use when `spiral` is a list of two columns.
+- `dpt`: Dots per turn.
+Specifies the number of dots in a turn of the helix.
+Defaults to 10.
 - `**kwargs`: Additional arguments passed to `plt.scatter`.